13 April 2020

 Only in the UK, there are 24 million people that gamble actively.
 10.5 million of them are online.
 Approximately an overall of 800.000 people incurred in credit card debt at least once to sustain their gambling.

-With all this evidence the UK Gambling Commission in association with the government has established a ban on credit cards online casinos that will start on April 14th.
+With all this evidence the UK Gambling Commission in association with the government has established a ban on credit cards online casinos that will start on 14 April 2020, but in practice, it’s understood that some UK casinos still accept payments.
 The sole exception will be the National Lottery tickets that are usually sold in grocery stores or newsagents, as retailers will have a large burden to separate them if they come part of a wider purchase.
 Besides that matter, any gambling instance is barred from allowing gamblers (both live and online) to be financially compromised.

 The impacts of this ban have a global effect.
 It will have a negative impact on the tourism industry as visitors mostly rely on credit cards to finance their activities on gambling venues.
 However, we must recognize that the target of this measure are problem gamblers, especially online users who are most susceptible to incurred in gambling debt due to the (almost invasive) access they have to online gambling providers.